wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 https://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= 2.2.8 =
+- Added translation option for the commission rate summary.
+- Made some modifications to the transaction table so it can record large commission amount.

 = 2.2.7 =
 - Fixed a bug in the French translation file that was causing errors in the manual affiliate approval screen.